xcore/sw_serial_to_ethernet/_sources/using_the_application.txt

 S2E Device Discovery
 --------------------

-S2E devices discovery on the network is performed by a UDP test server program (available at /test/UDP_TestServer folder) to be executed on a host machine connected to the network.
+S2E devices discovery on the network is performed by a UDP test server program (available at sc_multi_uart/test/UDP_TestServer folder).
+This script needs to be executed on a host machine connected to the network.

 * For Windows 7 users, navigate to test\UDP_TestServer\windows and double click on udp_Server.exe file